Skip to main content

 Where solar photovoltaic panels are installed through a grant, batteries should be installed as standard, and installers should ensure that where possible the home has a smart meter to make the most of flexible tariffs.

 We recommend that for grant funded installations of technologies such as air source heat pumps, that remote or on-site monitoring and follow-up is included as standard.
-This is crucial for detecting and resolving performance issues, ensuring comfort, cost savings and expected carbon savings.
+This is crucial for detecting and resolving performance issues, as well as ensuring the expected comfort, cost savings and carbon savings.
 It also helps installers learn how to optimise configurations going forward.

 Households who have had kit such as heat pumps and solar panels installed through a grant scheme should also be given actionable advice on how to use it most effectively, otherwise we risk eroding trust in these technologies.
 This would include: